 Once you have an insurance policy that uses MultiPlan PPO, you can contact them to help you find the doctor you would like to use or to find the doctor you are currently using.
 You can reach them through:

-- Their website.
-You simply follow the prompts on the screen to enter your search criteria
+- Their Website.
+You follow the prompts on the screen to enter your search criteria

-Keep in mind that it is your responsibility to confirm that the doctor you are using is on the network.
+Keep in mind that it is your responsibility to confirm that the doctor you are using is in the network.
 Never assume.
-Again, you can use any doctor you choose with MultiPlan PPO, but your greatest savings will be when you use a doctor within the network.
+Again, you can use any doctor you choose with MultiPlan PPO, but your most significant savings will be when you use a doctor within the network.

 In most cases, you will not have to worry about filing any claims with your insurance company for the services you receive.
 This can change if you choose to see an out of network doctor.
 In those cases, you may have to pay the doctor directly, then file a reimbursement claim with the insurance company — another reason why it is beneficial to remain within the network.

 If you have a regular doctor that you see, and they are not in the network, you can nominate them for consideration with MultiPlan health insurance.
-Once the nomination is received, your doctor will be contacted and asked if they would care to join the network, if interested they will go through the screening process they are known for.
+Once the nomination is received, your doctor will be contacted and asked if they would care to join the network.
+If interested, they will go through a screening process.
 After approval, you will receive the benefits of having your doctor in your network.